apruitt0321/inventory_program/README.md

 # inventory_program

 Simple program to manage an inventory.
-Written to learn python through trial and error.